-In recent times we have seen the contraction or collapse of many high profile retail chains.
-The change in shopping patterns and in particular the move to online shopping which has accelerated during the Covid-19 pandemic means that the downward pressure on UK shopping centres tenant demand and capital values is likely to continue.
+The contraction or collapse of high profile retail chains continued in the year.
+The change in shopping patterns and in particular the move to online shopping which has accelerated during the Covid-19 pandemic means that the downward pressure on UK shopping centres' tenant demand and capital values is likely to continue.
 Parades of shops, an important part of our portfolio, have not so far suffered to the same extent.
 Our portfolio is not significantly exposed to the risk of any single retail tenant.